soichiroy/railwayJP/README.md

 approximate the route by specifying intermediate stops using the `via` argument.

-For example, back in 2007 I took a train from 京都 to 新潟 via the 北陸本線, which was solely operated by JR at the time.
+For example, back in 2008 I took local trains from 京都 to 新潟 via the 北陸本線, which was solely operated by JR at the time.
 Visualizing this route is tricky because it is now operated by multiple third-party companies.